ninegua/tipjar/FAQ.md

 ## What happens if a canister's controller drains its cycles level?

 This will usually be considered as a [Rug Pull], which unfortunately cannot be prevented as long as the canister has a controller other than the [black hole canister].
-TipJar does not vouch for a canister's authenticity or its long term viability, so please Do Your Own Research before deciding to back a project or its canisters.
+Tip Jar does not vouch for a canister's authenticity or its long term viability, so please Do Your Own Research before deciding to back a project or its canisters.
 Because cycles are not donated all at once, donors are free to modify their allocations at any time if they wish.

 On a technical level, a sudden decrease of cycle level can still be caught, because there is a max amount of cycles that can be burned by a canister in a fixed amount of time.
-So TipJar will attempt to blacklist them for 10 days if such activities are noticed.
+So Tip Jar will attempt to blacklist them for 10 days if such activities are noticed.

-## TipJar only supports deposit of cycles, will it support withdrawal of cycles in the future?
+## Tip Jar only supports deposit of cycles, will it support withdrawal of cycles in the future?

 There is no plan to support withdrawal of funds once a deposit has been made.
 So please plan ahead and donate responsibly.

-## How trust worthy is TipJar itself?
+## How trust worthy is Tip Jar itself?
 What happens if you run away with all donations?

 Like with any crypto project, there is always a risk.
-The short term plan is to make TipJar itself immutable once its code base becomes mature enough, likely within 6 months time.
+The short term plan is to make Tip Jar itself immutable once its code base becomes mature enough, likely within 6 months time.
 You don't have to use this service before that happens, or only put it a small amount that you feel comfortable with.

 ## Are you a DAO?
 Wen airdrop?

-My name is Paul Liu, and at the moment I'm TipJar's only developer.
+My name is Paul Liu, and at the moment I'm Tip Jar's only developer.
 I will accept code contributions and coordinate [its development on GitHub](https://github.com/ninegua/tipjar).

-Apart from making TipJar immutable at some point down the road, I do not have plans to make it a DAO.
+Apart from making Tip Jar immutable at some point down the road, I do not have plans to make it a DAO.
 No, there will never be a token sale.
 If you see one, it must be a scam.

 [black hole canister]: https://github.com/ninegua/ic-blackhole